HOME Comfrey Balm

 Comfrey should not be applied to open wounds or broken skin as it’s ability to heal is so fast, debri could be trapped inside causing an absess.
 Do not apply Comfrey to broken bones without being set first.
 Limit use in pregnancy and do not drink internally as it is toxic to the liver.

-Comfrey balm for aches and pains, injries and muscular pain.
+Comfrey balm for aches and pains, injuries and muscular pain, skin care.
 Natural herbal balm.